jeevan11vision/jeevan11vision.github.io/_pages/cv.md

 ## Work Experience
 * Aug 2022 — Present: **Graduate Research Assistant**
-  * Rochester Institute of Technology Rochester, U.S.A.
+  * Rochester Institute of Technology, Rochester, U.S.A.
   * Researching in the field of Probabilistic Machine Learning at Lab of Use-inspired Computational Intelligence

 * Sep 2019 — Jun 2022: **Machine Learning Engineer**
-  * Fusemachines Kathmandu, Nepal
+  * Fusemachines, Kathmandu, Nepal
   * **Industry Projects** - led and collaborated in designing the project architecture and implementing and deploying deep learning models for four projects
   * **fuse|ai Course creation** - collaborated in the design and creation of course materials (reading material, quiz,